Chernowi/mai-par-labs/pedro.md

 # Rescue drone task #
 ## Abstract ##
 The report focuses on the design and implementation of a rescue drone planning system for navigating disaster sites using a grid-based environment.
-It is included a testing of the planner on various grid configurations and an analysis of the efficiency of the solutions generated, considering factors like search space, operator applicability, and performance across different test cases.
+It includes the testing of the planner on various grid configurations and an analysis of the efficiency of the solutions generated, considering factors like search space, operator applicability, and performance across different test cases.
 The goal is to evaluate whether the planner can consistently generate effective and optimal rescue plans.

 # Drone Rescue Mission: Problem and Domain Description

-This document provides a detailed explanation of the **drone rescue mission**, focusing on the files that describe the domain and problem.
-The mission revolves around a drone tasked with rescuing stranded individuals from a 5x5 grid environment.
-The files provided are PDDL (Planning Domain Definition Language) descriptions for both **static** and **dynamic** domains, as well as a specific **problem instance**.

----

-## Problem File Overview: `5x5_grid_dynamic_capacity_problem.pddl`

-The problem file defines the specific instance of the rescue mission.
-Here are its key elements:

-- **Objects:**
-  - Locations: 25 locations are defined (`loc-1-1`, `loc-1-2`, etc.) representing the cells of the grid.
-  - One drone: `drone1`.
-  - Four persons to be rescued: `person1`, `person2`, `person3`, `person4`.
-  - Capacity for safe zones: `capacity1`, `capacity2`.

-- **Initial Conditions:**
-  - The grid is defined by setting adjacent locations.
-For example, `(adjacent loc-1-1 loc-1-2)` defines that these two locations are connected.
-  - The drone starts in one specific location.
-  - Each person is placed in a different location.
-  - Safe zones have capacity, which is essential for rescuing people.

-- **Goal:**
-  The goal is to move the drone to rescue all the people by picking them up from their initial locations and dropping them off at designated safe zones.

----

 ## Static Domain File Overview: `rescue-drone-static_domain.pddl`